mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 ## Activity Monitor

-* View / Dock Icon / Show CPU Usage (need to re-check this after reboot)
+* View / Dock Icon / Show CPU History
 * Press ⌘3 to show CPU history window, ⌘4 to show GPU history
 * Switch to "Memory" tab, to see the memory pressure chart.